 Unravelling human T cell development in health and disease

-Multipotent hematopoietic stem cells (HSCs), which are formed in the bone marrow during the early stages of life, are capable of generating the broad repertoire of human blood cells.
-These HSCs migrate to the micro-environment of the thymus where different stimuli direct these progenitors to form the T lymphocytes.
-Here, these precursors undergo a step-wise conversion towards mature T lymphocytes that is driven by an interplay of key factors such as Notch signalling.
-Finally, these fully differentiated T cells migrate to the periphery where they become an essential part of the adaptive immune system.
+Multipotent hematopoietic stem cells (HSCs), which are maintained in the bone marrow after birth, are capable of generating all the different types of cells in the human blood.
+To enable their differentiation into T cells, these HSCs must migrate to the micro-environment of the thymus where different stimuli direct these progenitors to generate T lymphocytes.
+Here, these precursors undergo a step-wise conversion towards mature T cells that is driven by an interplay between the developing T lymphocytes and the thymic stromal cells that also provide the thymic structure.
+Finally, the fully differentiated T cells migrate to the periphery where they become an essential part of the adaptive immune system.

-In a more clinical context, the HSCs are transplanted to rebuild the immune system after chemotherapy.
+In a more clinical context, HSCs are transplanted to rebuild the immune system after chemotherapy.
 The downside of these transplants is the slow and poor reconstitution of T lymphocytes, leading to a prolonged window of immunodeficiency in which patients are highly susceptible to opportunistic infections.
 By unravelling the molecular network that controls the differentiation of HSCs into T cells, our work might help to improve the generation of T cells following HSC transplantation.
-In addition, since many of the key transcription regulators that drive the development of mature T cells are often aberrantly expressed during T cell leukemia, another part of our work aims to reveal how these factors drive oncogenic transformation during T cell differentiation.
+This knowledge can also be used to improve the de novo generation of chimeric antigen receptor (CAR) expressing T cells that are increasingly considered as novel cancer treatment.
+In addition, since many of the key transcription regulators that drive the development of mature T cells are often aberrantly expressed during T cell leukemia, we also aim to reveal how these factors drive oncogenic transformation during T cell differentiation.
 In this way, by studying the malignant alterations that occur, these fundamental insights might provide novel opportunities for targeted therapy.
+More details on our research projects can be found in the research section.